rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 6. The system sends a Watchdog (according to section :ref:`watchdog`)

+7. Asynchronous message exchange can begin.
+This means that commands and statuses are allowed to be sent

-7. Aggregated status (according to section :ref:`aggregated-status-message`).
+8. Aggregated status (according to section :ref:`aggregated-status-message`).
    If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.

-8. All alarms (incl. active, inactive, suspended, unsuspended and acknowledged) are sent. (according to section :ref:`alarm-messages`).
+9. All alarms (incl. active, inactive, suspended, unsuspended and acknowledged) are sent. (according to section :ref:`alarm-messages`).

-9. Buffered messages in the equipment's outgoing communication buffer are sent, incl. alarms, aggregated status and status updates.
+10. Buffered messages in the equipment's outgoing communication buffer are sent, incl. alarms, aggregated status and status updates.

 The reason for sending all alarms including inactive ones is because alarms might otherwise incorrectly remain active in the supervision system if the alarm